 If there’s one thing I know about, it’s food.
 And with such an astute aptitude for appetite, I feel it’s only fair that I impart three nuggets of wisdom regarding where’s good for grub when dining out in Dublin City.

 Picture this: it’s late in the evening, and life is good.
 You’re hanging with your friends, you just crushed your LPW song, and the bees are safe.
 You want to celebrate, right?
 Well, whether you’re in the mood for some spicy cauliflower wings or an authentic Italian pizza, you can bet you’re going to be heading up George’s Street for the best meal of your life.

-Two of my favourite spots for sustenance have got to be Wing It and PI.
+My favourite spots for sustenance have got to be PI and 777.
 They sit pretty much side by side, which is excellent for someone new to the city, trying to find their way around.
-However, unfortunately, it poses that moral dilemma of always having to choose one right in front of the other.
+However, unfortunately, it poses the moral dilemma of always having to choose one right in front of the other.
 I swear it’s nothing personal, you guys.
 Promise.

 If your preference is a little more ‘whole food’ over ‘soul food’, then you’ve absolutely got to try The Fumbally.
 I promise it’s going to send that shiver down your spine without the added grease down your chin.
 Just a walk away from college, this little café is a great spot for kids looking to take lunch on the lighter side.

 Are we goin’ out?
 Or are we goin’ out out?
 You see, some might say they’re just “popping out,” but it never really ends that way…